-In a heavy saucepan over medium heat bring the sugar, salt, butter and evaporated milk slowly to a boil, let boil for six minutes, stirring occasionally
+- In a heavy saucepan over medium heat bring the sugar, salt, butter and evaporated milk slowly to a boil

+- Keep it at a slow boil for six minutes, stirring constantly

-when the sugar/milk solution is done boiling, pour it immediately on top the chocolate and cream
+- When the sugar/milk combination is done boiling, pour it immediately over the chocolate and cream

-stir until all of the chocolate is melted and the cream is all mixed in
+- Stir until all the chocolate is melted and the cream is mixed in

-pour into a dish that has been sprayed with nonstick cooking spray and let sit until it sets up
+- Pour into a dish that has been sprayed with non stick cooking spray and let it sit until it sets up

-lovely!
-Making this was a sweet way to remember my sweet Mom and pay homage to Mamie, Frances & Ginger all at the same time.
+Making this was a great way to remember my sweet Mom and pay homage to Mamie, Frances & Ginger all at the same time.